-It’s constantly coveted but eternally elusive–even skin tone.
-Whether we’ve got a few surprise blemishes, under eye circles, or dark spots that seem to manifest increasingly as the years go by, there always seems to be a roadblock on the way to perfect skin.
-While we believe a thorough skincare regimen is the real key to combatting your complexion woes, there’s nothing like the immediate satisfaction of squeezing that makeup—so full of promise and glittery unicorns—into your hand and covering uneven skin in a snap.
+All of the serums, exfoliators, concealers and foundations on the market promise one thing — to even out your skin tone.
+Whether you’ve got a few surprise blemishes, under eye circles or dark spots, there always seems to be a roadblock on the way to perfect skin.
+While we believe a thorough skin care regimen is the real key to combating your complexion woes, there’s nothing like the immediate satisfaction of makeup — so full of promise and glittery unicorns — to cover uneven skin in a snap.
 To give us the expert take on even complexions, we enlisted the wisdom of professional makeup artist Mirna Jose.

 Choose the Right Foundation Shade

 If your skin tone is uneven, Jose recommends choosing your foundation shade wisely and varying the application on different parts of your face.
 “Look at your face to see where you need foundation the most.
-If your forehead is substantially darker than the rest of your face get a foundation color between the darkest and the lightest and it will even it out.
-Or you can use the same color foundation as the lightest part, just don´t apply as much on the darker areas because it will look ashy,” she says.
+If your forehead is substantially darker than the rest of your face, get a foundation color between the darkest and the lightest part, just don’t apply as much on the darker areas because it will look ashy,” she says.

-Because blemishes and under eye circles have different undertones—red versus blue—Jose recommends covering them differently.
+Because blemishes and under eye circles have different undertones — red versus blue — Jose recommends covering them differently.
 “Apply a warm undertone concealer on top of the foundation for under eye circles and cool tone for blemishes.
-Finish with a setting powder,” she recommends.
+Finish with a setting powder,” she says.

 Employ the Color Wheel